jangorecki/big.data.table/README.md

 ## Using rscl.* wrappers

-`rscl.*` function are kind of intermediate step on which whole `big.data.table` package is built uppon.
+`rscl.*` functions are kind of intermediate step on which whole `big.data.table` package is built upon.
 They makes some of the `RSclient::RS.*` functions vectorized, allowing to process a list of connections to R nodes.
 It can be effectively utilized for batch access/processing any data spread across R nodes.
-`RS.eval` allows to send expression and later collect results with `RS.collect` which allows for parallel processing.

 ```r
 rscl.eval(rscl, ls())